 The ITR course is designed to get you on the water and rowing.
-All participants receive an ARC t-shirt and an ITR manual.
 Course topics include rowing safety, equipment handling, terminology and of course rowing technique!
 Participants learn to row in our modern fleet of boats and all equipment is provided.
 ARC has a professional coaching staff that will teach you the basics of rowing so you can feel confident on the water.
 ARC members also volunteer in the boat with you so you can learn from rowers with on-the-water experience.
 From the dock to the lake, our instructors are with you every step of the way.
 After completing the ITR course, you will be eligible to join our Masters Novice Program.

 What You’ll Need to Bring

 Participants should wear comfortable but tight fitting clothing, such as cycling shorts or long leggings and athletic tops.
 Loose fitting clothing is not recommended because it may become tangled in the rowing equipment.
 Our boats have built-in shoes, so you can wear sandals, tennis shoes or other footwear to class but you need to bring socks.
 Bring an extra pair of socks with you in case yours get wet or you need extra cushion.
 In hot weather, use sunscreen, hats or visors.
 In cool weather, wear layers of close-fitting garments.
 Always bring water in non-breakable bottles to your course – you will have water breaks throughout the course.
 Austin Rowing Club has complete locker room facilities with showers so you can charge before or after class if necessary.

 Attendance at all sessions is very important.
 Please contact us if your schedule changes, it may be possible to apply your fee to another class, depending on availability.
 However, Austin Rowing Club does NOT provide refunds for any reason.